Trade mark FAQs

 - How long does trade mark registration last?

 A trade mark is initially registered for a period of ten years and continues indefinitely as long as the renewal fees are paid every ten years.

 - How much does registration cost?

-Registration fees must be paid within 6 months of acceptance.
-The trade marks fee page and fee schedule list all applicable fees.
+Registration fees must be paid within 6 months of advertised acceptance.
+The trade mark fees page and fee schedule list all applicable fees.